clash-lang/docs.clash-lang.org/compiler-user-guide/src/hacking-on-clash/index.md

 `clash-lib`

-> The back-end of the compiler, exposed as a library.
+> The backend of the compiler, exposed as a library.
 > This is the largest library in the project, and includes the various ASTs (e.g. Core, Netlist), normalization, code generation, and primitives / black boxes.

 `clash-prelude`